 Your introductory phone consultation will involve a discussion of your goals for treatment.
 If a herbal approach is determined to be appropriate, then a full consult will follow.
 At the end of your consultation, you will be given one or more custom herbal formulations tailored specifically to your symptoms and constitution.
 If appropriate, you may also receive suggestions regarding supplements, nutrition, movement, and lifestyle practices.

 In short, phytotherapy is natural medicine tailored to meet your needs.

-Free herbal medicine consults are available on Tuesday mornings at Pacific Rim College.
-This is an educational clinic where students will be present.
-Call 250-483-2119 to book, or you can book online here.
+Free herbal medicine consults are available on Monday and Tuesday afternoon via Pacific Rim College.
+This is an online educational clinic where a small group of students will be in attendance.
+Please call 250-483-2119 to book, or you can book online here.

 Calluna Holistic operates on the traditional lands of the Lək̓ʷəŋən and W̱SÁNEĆ First Nations: Songhees, Tsartlip, Tseycum, and Tsawout.
 A sliding scale is offered to members of these and other Indigenous groups.

 Calluna Holistic is committed to running an inclusive practice.
 People of all ethnicities, religions, genders, orientations, sizes, classes, and abilities are always welcome.

 Services disponibles en Francais.